RobAndorville/ADVL_Network_1/README.md

 - - -

-The Andorville™ Message Service software is used by Andorville™ applications to exchange information.
-The Message Service shows a list of available applications and projects and a list of projects that are currently connected to the service.
+The Andorville™ Network software (previously called the Message Service) is used by Andorville™ applications to exchange information.
+The Network shows a list of available applications and projects and a list of projects that are currently connected.